 Find out the date of the deadline for applications.
 There is no automatic entry for any child e.g. children from a feeder school or if a sibling already attends the school.
-All parents with children starting school for the first time and those moving on to secondary school need to complete and submit an application form.
+All parents with children starting school for the first time and those moving on to junior or secondary school need to complete and submit an application form.
 Applications can be made on-line.
 It is important that you complete and submit your forms before the deadline otherwise your options may be affected.
 On-line applications can be amended at any time before the deadline – so the form can be completed in advance and changed if necessary.

 Details of how to apply and the deadlines for applications can be obtained from schools or Portsmouth City Council School Admissions

 Visit the schools more than once.
 Look well in advance to get some idea and then again nearer the time as your child’s needs may change but the timescales must be complied with and this is not a decision that you will want to rush.